dmgcode/resume-repo/readme.txt

 Learning Git is going well so far.
 I added this line in the update-readme branch.
 It's cloudy outside today.
-I am the social media connector branch
+I am the very-social media connector branch